rohit0718/tp/docs/UserGuide.md

 * The index must be a positive integer 1, 2, 3, …​

 Examples:
-* `delete lesson 2`: deletes the 2nd lesson of the currently showing module.
+* `delete lesson 2`: Deletes the 2nd lesson of the module that is currently displayed.

 ### Exams
 #### Adding an exam: `add exam`